FuelLabs/fuels-rs/docs/src/preuploading-code.md

 {{#include ../../e2e/tests/scripts.rs:preload_high_level}}
 ```

-The upload of the blob is handled inside of `convert_into_loader` method.
+The upload of the blob is handled inside of the `convert_into_loader` method.
 If you
-want more fine grained control over it you can create the script transaction
+want more fine-grained control over it, you can create the script transaction
 manually:

 ```rust,ignore